St. Petersburg International Economic Forum: SPIEF timeline

 The XXI St. Petersburg International Economic Forum was held on June 1–3, 2017.
 Indian Prime Minister Narendra Modi attended the Forum as the Guest of Honour, and also addressed the Forum.
 This was the first time that an Indian Prime Minister had attended the Forum.
-Also attending was the President of Moldova Igor Dodon, and the Chancellor of Austria Christian Kern.
+Also attending were the President of Moldova Igor Dodon, and the Chancellor of Austria, Christian Kern.